Suzanne Gunzburger: 2000 presidential recount

 Gunzburger is perhaps best known from her role in the 2000 Florida election recount.
 She was one of the three members on the Broward County Canvass Board.
 She received several death threats and thousands of emails (both supportive and hostile) during the recount.

 Gunzburger was also named as a defendant in one of the lawsuits filed by the George W. Bush campaign in its attempt to halt the recount.
 For her efforts in the 2000 recount, the Broward County Democratic Party gave Gunzburger its "Democrat of the Year" award in 2001.

-Family
+Personal life and death

 Gunzburger was married for 49 years to Gerard J. Gunzburger until his death in 2009.
 He was a Holocaust survivor, chemist, inventor, and plastics manufacturing executive.
-Gunzburger has three children:
+Gunzburger had three children:

-Ronald M. "Ron" Gunzburger - former Chief of Staff of StoryCorps, former Senior Advisor to Maryland Governor Larry Hogan and the Governor’s Director of Covid-19 Response Strategy during the pandemic, former general counsel/senior commander at the Broward County (Florida) Sheriff’s Office, and founder/publisher of the Politics1.com website.
+Ron Gunzburger - retired Senior Advisor to Maryland Governor Larry Hogan and the Governor’s Director of Covid-19 Response Strategy during the pandemic, former general counsel/senior commander at the Broward County (Florida) Sheriff’s Office, and founder/publisher of the Politics1.com website.

-Cynthia "Cindy" Katz, a travel consultant, who is a mother of three in New York.
+Cindy Katz, a teaching assistant, who is a mother of three in New York.

-Judith "Judy" Gunzburger, who works in South Florida as an educator in the correctional system.
+Judy Gunzburger, who works in South Florida as an educator in the correctional system.

+Gunzburger died on March 1, 2026, at the age of 86.
+She was Jewish, and a longtime board member of Temple Beth El of Hollywood.